harshil-garg/ECE458-Group-Project/README.md

 | comment | **Optional**.
 Comment about the SKU. | String |

 #### Update SKU
 * Allows the user to update an existing SKU.
-When updating a SKU that exists in a manufacturing goal, the changes will propagate to that goal
+When updating a SKU that exists in a manufacturing goal, the changes will propagate to that goal.
 **URL**: ```POST / api/skus/update```

 **Parameters**